zhengke1111/HSCOP_classification/README.md

     - **CSV columns:** `Precision_threshold, Fold, method, obj, time,  train_acc_margined, test_acc_margined, train_accuracy, test_accuracy, train_precision, test_precision, train_recall, test_recall`

+        - `obj`: for `Full MIP`, it is the objective value reported by `Gurobi`; for PIP methods, it is the objective value of the last iteration of the partial problem, and it may be strictly less than the objective value of the original problem, i.e., the out-of-margin accuracy.
+Hence, the `Obj` column in the paper is **NOT** this `obj` column, rather, it is the `train_acc_margined` we mentioned below.

+        - `time`: the `Time(s)` column in the paper.
+For `Full MIP`, it is not the actual running time, but **the first time that the best solution is obtained** within the time limit.
+For PIP methods, it is the summation of actual running time of all iterations.

+        - `train_acc_margined`: it is the `Obj` column in the Tables in paper, the out-of-margin accuracy calculated by trained $(W,b)$ on the training set.

     - **Configuration in `run_score_based_classification_experiment()`:**

         - `dataset_list`: List of datasets to run.
 Available: `['wine', 'fish', 'robo', 'segm', 'vehi', 'wave']`